What Must You Disclose When Selling Gold Coast Property?

 1. Environmental or Natural Hazards

 The Gold Coast is beautiful but has its quirks.
-If your property has ever flooded, whether river flooding, flash flooding or storm surge, you should disclose that, plus what was done to fix it.
+If your property has ever flooded, whether due to river flooding, flash flooding, or storm surge, you should disclose this, along with the measures taken to address the issue.

-Bushfire-prone areas, especially homes near national parks, are also important to mention.
-If you are on the beachfront, coastal erosion or seawall issues matter too.
+Bushfire-prone areas, especially homes near national parks, are also worth mentioning.
+If you are on the beachfront, coastal erosion or seawall issues are also important considerations.

 2. Structural or Condition Issues

-Have you had major problems with the foundation, roof, or frame?
+Have you experienced significant issues with the foundation, roof, or frame?
 Significant water leaks or persistent damp?
 Termite infestations that needed treatment?
 Mould issues?
-If you know about it, say so.
+If you’re aware of it, please mention it.

 Buyers do not expect a perfect house.
 They want an honest one.
 Explaining what happened and how you fixed it shows care and builds confidence.